Peter Murphy (musician): Break from music and Dalis Car: 1983–1984

 After one year, Murphy wanted to record music again.
 However, he had difficulties with creating music at the time since his bandmates from Bauhaus had come up with the musical ideas and use them in their work.
 Murphy's input was limited to writing and interpreting lyrics, creating vocal rhythms, adding vocal parts into songs.
 Also, despite Murphy's input to the occasional sound effect on a Wasp synthesiser, playing a few percussion instruments and efforts of basic guitar, he did not play any musical instruments professionally.
 Murphy later explained this: "As a solo artist I had to learn to make records without this machine I had been part of.
 I had no skill.
 No idea what I should do.
 I was suddenly a solo person writing from where?
 From what perspective?
 So I was looking to find what I had to offer."
 Murphy was in need of a collaborator at the time.
-Around the same time, the bass player Mick Karn from the glam rock band Japan was struggling with his solo career as well when his band split up.
+Around the same time, the bass player Mick Karn from the new wave band Japan was struggling with his solo career as well when his band split up.
 Despite his musical ability, recorded demos and session work, Karn was struggling to get a record deal since he was mainly interested in making instrumental music rather than pop songs.
 In order to secure a record deal, he needed to convince a record company that his work has commercial prospects.
 Karn was looking for a frontman.